devdogio/RucksackDocs/Items/CustomItem.md

 			return canUse;
 		}

-		// Fetch a custom component from your player object and check it's level. var myComponent = character.GetComponent<MyComponent>();
+		// Fetch a custom component from your player object and check its level. var myComponent = character.GetComponent<MyComponent>();
 		if(myComponent.playerLevel < ((MyItemDefinition)itemDefinition).level)
 		{